 "Why?"
-"Because on that Steinbeck trip, they reconciled their understanding of Streams, despite Grampa's terrible murder.
+"Because on that Steinbeck trip, they reconciled their understanding of Streams of Terrible Beauty, despite Grampa's terrible murder.
 And Mom got reconciled to Dad, in spite of dumping him."
 "That's perfect!" said Janelle.
 "But now, what should we name the book?"
 Jeff looked at Janelle.
 "You thinking what I'm thinking?"
 "I think so."
 "Then, Streams of Terrible Beauty, it shall be!"
 "Gimme a hug, big brother."
+About Streams of Terrible Beauty CAUTION Read the novel before reading this section!